Jestoni888/MTK-AI-Engine/README.md

  ******* Updates **********

  - Added ZRAM manager can apply swappiness value , zram size & algorithm on your choice
+ - Added disable toggle for zram
  - All settings can survive after reboot